lsst-dm/dmtn-056/preflight-redesign.rst

         .. note::

-            This field should only be set when StorageType tables are actually used by ``expression``, as changing it indicates an algorithmic configuration change, not just a processing change.
+            This field should only be set when StorageClass tables are actually used by ``expression``, as changing it indicates an algorithmic configuration change, not just a processing change.
 More general prevention of the creation of a particular DatasetType should be accomplished by removing any SuperTasks that outputs it from a Pipeline.

 In addition, the specialized ``DatasetField`` config class can now be generalized.